alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

         entityset=es,
         cutoff_time=cutoff_time,
         cutoff_time_in_index=True,
-        training_window='130 seconds',
+        training_window='65 seconds',
         include_cutoff_time=True,
     )
     actual

-Whereas with ``include_cutoff_time=False``, the oldest point in the window is included and the cutoff time point is excluded
+Whereas with ``include_cutoff_time=False``, the oldest point in the window is included and the cutoff time point is excluded.
+So in this case transaction 116 is included and transaction 371 is exluded, and the sum is 78.92

 .. ipython:: python